Uniform and equipment

 All students who attend Silverdale School in years 7 through to 11 are expected to wear Silverdale School uniform.

-- Black polo shirt with school logo (white shirts are no longer allowed).
+- 1st layer: Black polo shirt with school logo

 - Black tailored trousers (loose fitting, plain style, not tight around the ankle, at least ankle length - no denim, jeggings, jeans or chino style).